exiftool-vendored

 • ๐Ÿ”ฅ = Found on mainstream devices (iPhone, Canon, Nikon, Sony)

-• ๐ŸงŠ = Found on more obscure camera makes and models
+• ๐ŸงŠ = Only found on more obscure camera makes and models

 • โ˜…โ˜…โ˜…โ˜… = Found in >50% of files, โ˜†โ˜†โ˜†โ˜† = rare (<1%)